hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

 # QBFT

-Hyperledger Besu implements the QBFT proof of authority (PoA) consensus protocol.
-Private networks can use QBFT.
+Hyperledger Besu implements the QBFT proof of authority (PoA) [consensus protocol](../../../Concepts/Consensus-Protocols/Overview-Consensus.md).
+QBFT is the recommended enterprise-grade consensus protocol for private networks.

 In QBFT networks, approved accounts, known as validators, validate transactions and blocks.
 Validators take turns to create the next block.
 Before inserting the block onto the chain, a